 Traditional Publishing vs. Self-Publishing Made Easy

 Deciding between traditional publishing vs. self-publishing for your novel can be a daunting task for any author.
 Both options have their advantages and disadvantages, and it is important to carefully consider each one before making a decision.
+You’ve spent a long time working on your novel, and you’re now worried about all that work going to waste if you make a misstep along your publishing journey.

 a bookstore with books from traditional publishing and self-publishing